 TGaz editor: Revise the line in P48L22 as (#3827):

-The SS Allocation and Target RSSI subfields are identical to the corresponding subfields in the Basic Trigger frame (9.3.1.22 Trigger Frame format).
+The SS Allocation and UL Target RSSI subfields are identical to the corresponding subfields in the Basic Trigger frame (9.3.1.22 Trigger Frame format). (#3827)

-TGaz editor: Revise the paragraph in P139L6 as (#3324):
+TGaz editor: Revise the paragraph in P139L6 as (#3888):

 In the Sounding subvariant of the Ranging Trigger frame, the RSTA shall set the I2R Rep subfield of the User Info fields corresponding to each of the ISTAs triggered by the Trigger frame to a value in the range 0 to RSTA Assigned I2R Rep, as indicated by each ISTA.
+The RSTA shall set the I2R Rep subfield to same value for all User Info fields in the Trigger frame (#3888).

 References: